Platypus Facts Duck-Billed Platypus

 Read More

-The most prominent feather of the platypus's flat head is its huge flat black rubbery beak - called a bill.
-This bill is equipped with thousands of sensitive electro-receptors which act like sonar, allowing the platypus to detect underwater obstacles and locate its prey.
+The most prominent feather of the platypus's flat head is its huge, flat, black, rubbery beak - called a bill.
+This bill has thousands of sensitive electro-receptors that act like sonar, allowing the platypus to detect underwater obstacles and locate its prey.
 At the front of its bill are two nostrils that remain open while above water but close underwater to keep water out.
 Directly behind the bill are two grooves with eyes and ears that open and close like a pair of eyelids.
-In addition, the platypus has a third inner eyelid called a nictitating membrane – like in cats, birds and crocodiles - that works as an internal squeegee, wiping away dust and debris from the eye.
+In addition, the platypus has a third inner eyelid called a nictitating membrane – like in cats, birds, and crocodiles - that works as an internal squeegee, wiping away dust and debris from the eye.

 The platypus is a monotreme and has a single opening at the end of its body called a cloaca, into which its intestinal, genital, and urinary tracts connect.
 In most other mammals, there are two openings, the rectum/anus and reproductive tracts, such as the vagina and penis.